Gabriele is represented by literary agent

 Not being able to leave all her extensive research on the Great War behind, Gabriele created a website of quirky facts - 4yearsofWW1.info - which is being used by international researchers and educators.
 Her blog, The Age of Elegance Goes to War, explores the intriguing social history of that era during the centenary of WWI.

 Gabriele is married to her university sweetheart, and has a talented daughter who is a scientist, award-winning author and photographer, and documentary filmmaker.
-Gabriele and her daughter have co-authored an historical YA novel, currently in the hands of their literary agent, and recently completed a screenplay for the first two Muskoka Novels.
+Gabriele and her daughter have co-authored an historical Middle Grade novel.

 Gabriele is always delighted to hear from readers.